suurjaak/grepros/README.md

 ### sqlite

-    --write path/to/my.sqlite [format=sqlite]
+    --write path/to/my.sqlite [format=sqlite] [overwrite=true|false]

 Write an SQLite database with tables `pkg/MsgType` for each ROS message type and nested type, and views `/full/topic/name` for each topic.
-If the database already exists, it is appended to.
+If the database already exists, it is appended to, unless specified to overwrite.

 Output is compatible with ROS2 `.db3` bagfiles, supplemented with full message YAMLs, and message type definition texts.
 Note that a database